How to Find Business Bottlenecks in a Small Business

 • A bottleneck is any point where work waits, repeats or depends on one person.

-• Follow a workflow from start to finish to locate delays.
+• Follow a workflow from start to finish to locate delays and repeated handoffs.

-• Look for decision, information, capacity and system bottlenecks.
+• Look for decision, information, capacity, quality and system bottlenecks.

-• Fix one bottleneck at a time and measure the effect.
+• Fix one bottleneck at a time and measure whether delay, rework or owner interruption reduces.

 Bottlenecks hide in everyday work